 Health insurance is provided by companies who are in business and who need to be profitable.
 It stands to reason that someone aged 30 with no health issues is less likely to make a claim than someone in their 70s, even if they are in good health.

 Although finding health insurance in your later years can be more challenging, health insurers are putting effort into generating more flexible and affordable policies.

 Some companies, such as Saga, already specialise in health insurance for older people and are ready to listen and understand your concerns.

-Last year we compiled our list of the top 10 of health insurance providers, which took into account the quality of their customer service.
-It was based on customer ratings and the feedback from Reviewcentre.com.
+We compiled a list of the top 10 of health insurance providers, which takes into account the quality of their customer service.
+It was based on customer ratings and expert reviews.

 Of course, the quality of customer service isn’t everything.
 You should also look at the level of cover provided by the policy.
-We created our top 10 using research from independent financial services review firm Defaqto, which rates the features of the policy between one and five stars.
+We created our list of the best health insurance using research from independent financial services review firms, which rate the features of the policy.

 As you get older, there is more chance that you will have a pre-existing medical condition that you will need to declare when you apply for health insurance.
 It can be difficult to find a policy that will cover the condition and they can make the policy more expensive.